Kurt Lipstein

-After World War II, in which he spent some time in an internment camp as an enemy alien, he became a fellow at Clare College, and served as Professor of Comparative Law at the University of Cambridge 1973–1976.
+After World War II, in which he spent some time in an internment camp as an enemy alien, he became a fellow of Clare College, and served as Professor of Comparative Law at the University of Cambridge (1973–76).

-He married, in 1944, Gwyneth Herford; she was later a city councillor in Cambridge from 1971-87, first for the Labour Party and then for the SDP, representing Newnham ward.
+He married Gwyneth Herford in 1944.
+From 1971 to 1987, Gwyneth Lipstein was a councillor on Cambridge City Council, representing Newnham ward, first for the Labour Party and then for the Social Democratic Party (SDP).